shyam-king/nodejs-sql-query-builder/docs/reference.md

   > Note that `table_name` is checked in the `Database.struct` and not in the database.
 Therefore if the database had a table which is not described in `struct` it cannot be accessed using `getTable()`.
 Use `createTable()` to add the table to `Database.struct` before calling `getTable()`.

 * `createTable(struct): Table`<br>
   Creates the table in the database if it does not already exist, adds the structure to `Database.struct` enabling access from `getTable()` method.
 Returns a `Table` reference referring to the new Table.

+  > **Note:** Suppose the database already contains a table with the name `struct.name`, it **will not be deleted**.
+Therefore, if the table in the database has a different structure compared to `struct` it may cause issues.
+(The support for updating `Database.struct` from the database will be added soon.)